Predictions

 | Feature window | The time period from which events are used to compute features.
 Expanding this window increases the information available to the model. |

-| Model quality | A set of metrics estimating how accurately a model performs on new data—data that wasn't available during training.
+| Model quality | A set of metrics estimating how accurately a model performs on new data — data that wasn't available during training.
 Common metrics include precision and recall (quantitative) and usability testing (qualitative). |

-| Prediction model / decision tree | A model that uses statistics to predict outcomes. |
+| Prediction model / decision tree | A statistical model trained on historical customer data to forecast future behavior, such as the likelihood of a purchase. |

 | Target | The variable the model is trying to predict — for example, a purchase. |